kotamorishi/rpi-christmas-tree/README.md

 # Raspberry Pi Christmas tree.
 Raspberry pi christmas tree for Programming Beginners.

 You can get PCB(or gerber files) at https://www.pcbway.com/project/shareproject/Raspberry_Pi_Christmas_tree.html

+I have some extra pcb..
+If you are picking it up at Downtown Toronto area in person, I will give it to you.
+I am too lazy to ship it ;-)
+Contact me twitter @KotaMorishita

 ![lib directory contents](/board.jpg)